 Aside from the Sega consoles of yesteryear, Tectoy also sell some pretty sweet Master System merch, including a pair of rather fetching flip-flops.
 Imagine taking a stroll on Copacabana beach in these bad boys!

 Atgames also made a pretty decent Mega Drive / Master System Flashback before Sega pulled the plug on their license.
 Only the second version with the SD card slot is worthy of your attention, however (but you must apply the firmware update).
 Even so, it has some pretty severe audio latency issues (as well as minor frame rate problems with some Master System games), which may limit its appeal to some.
+It cannot play cartridges either.
 Since that system is emulation based, I don't consider it to be a “true” hardware clone, so I won't review it here.

 Cloth Map take a look at Brazil's video game markets